How proper IT hardware disposal boosts data security

 Security is key, but are businesses really prepared?

-In a blog post earlier this year ‘Is your business ready for the right to be forgotten’, we identified a piece of research that revealed less than half (43%) of businesses have a defined process for the methodical deletion of records and confirmation checks.
+In our research earlier this year, we identified a piece of research that revealed less than half (43%) of businesses have a defined process for the methodical deletion of records and confirmation checks.